Wednesday, August 20, 2025

 Unforgetting

 I promised myself I wouldn’t do this.
-But I cannot let the anniversary of last days of Peggy’s life go unnoted.
+But I cannot let the anniversary of the last days of Peggy’s life go unnoted.
 I celebrated her birthday on May 2nd and now I find myself commemorating the way she lived her dying four years ago.
 She lived 100 years plus 100 days.

 Over our forty years together, Peggy and I created a soil in which our love watered and sunned a garden.
 I find myself imbued with that love as I embrace my remaining years.
 When she died, grief felt to me like self-pity.
 Instead, I celebrate the gift she bequeathed.
 When I go, she said of my future, go for it.
 I have.